Congo M23 rebels to attend Angola peace talks - Ghanaian Times

 Congo M23 rebels to attend Angola peace talks

-Rwandan-backed M23 rebels said on Monday they would send a delegation to peace talks with Democratic Republic of Congo’s government expected to begin on Tuesday in Angola’s capital.
+Rwandan-backed M23 rebels said on Monday they would send a delegation to peace talks with Democratic Republic (DR) of Congo’s government, expected to begin on Tuesday in Angola’s capital.

-On Sunday, President Felix Tshisekedi’s office said Kinshasa would also send representatives to Luanda, reversing the government’s long-standing vow not to negotiate with the group.
+On Sunday, the office of DR Congo’s President, Felix Tshisekedi, said Kinshasa would also send representatives to Luanda, reversing the government’s long-standing vow not to negotiate with the group.

 Rwanda says its forces are acting in self defence against the Congolese army and militias hostile to Kigali.